• Total units 24 Units

 Requirements

-This minor requires the completion of 24 units, which must consist of:
+This minor requires the completion of 24 units, which must include:

 Code Title Units